Transportation Paintings — The Art of Getting There

 Step into the heart of frontier life with this evocative painting of a covered wagon—an emblem of quiet resilience and open prairies.

-Covered Wagon on The Prairie painting by Teresa Bernard © Copyright 2010 – Present
+Covered Wagon on The Prairie, an oil painting by Teresa Bernard © Copyright 2010 – Present

 A covered wagon stands in quiet solitude, nestled within the rolling prairie as soft clouds gather above—an intimate moment of stillness rendered in oil.